Who can register?

 A copy of the medical certificate will be accepted.
 Your medical certificate should be made by your doctor.
 After examining you, he should sign a letter carrying the mention "no contra-indication to athletics in competition" or “no contra-indication to running in competition.”

-To save your time and avoid possible stress you can directly upload your medical certificate / licence into your time to account.
-Under your Paris Marathon registration, you will have the possibility to upload your medical certificate / licence and make sure that your medical certificate / licence has been validated.
-If your medical certificate / licence has been refused or if you didn’t upload it, you will have to print and bring it at the bib collection (it must be dated less than a year prior the date of the race and have the wording «running in competition » or « triathlon in competition »).
+If your medical certificate has been refused or if you didn’t upload it, you will have to print and bring it at the bib collection (it must be dated less than a year prior the date of the race and have the wording «running in competition », « athletism in competition » or « sport in competition »).

 Start / Finish Area